Students

 Parents and caregivers Information

 If you are concerned about your learner, please contact us, we can help!
-However, While you are able to share your concerns with us, we are unable to share information with you.
+Please know that while you are able to share your concerns with us, we are unable to share information with you.

-However, the University of Saskatchewan and all Student Affairs and Outreach team members are committed to the well-being of our students.
-In accordance with The Freedom of Information and Protection of Privacy legislation, we cannot discuss details about a student or inform of their activities without the student’s direct consent.
-In extreme circumstances, including imminent safety concerns, information may be shared on a case-by-case basis.
+Student Affairs and Outreach is committed to the well-being of our students.
+Following The Freedom of Information and Protection of Privacy legislation, we cannot discuss details about a student or inform of their activities without the student’s informed consent.

-If direct consent is provided, the student, at any time, may choose to revoke consent.
+If informed consent is provided, the student, at any time, may choose to revoke consent.

 After Hour Supports (4:30pm to 8:30am)